 - Savings accounts don’t come with an ATM card

 - There are transaction limits on money market and savings accounts

 If you’re looking for convenient, mobile banking options, Ally is tough to beat.
 It’s a one-stop shop for most of your banking needs.

 Ally Bank customers will earn a competitive interest rate on savings and CDs.
 And you never have to worry about maintaining a monthly minimum balance on any Ally Bank account.

 A bank account from Ally is a great option for anyone who feels annoyed by monthly fees and is looking for a straightforward, hassle-free approach to banking.

-That being said, Ally isn’t going to be the right option for everyone.
-If you like to have the option to visit a branch location, then Ally will not be the right choice for you.
+That being said, Ally Bank isn’t going to be the right option for everyone.
+If you would like to have the option to visit a branch location that accepts cash deposits, then Ally will not be the right choice for you.

 And the money market rates are lower than what you could get by opening a savings account.
-If you’re looking for a money market account, you’ll be able to find better rates with Marcus by Goldman Sachs, Discover Bank, or Barclays.
+So if you’re looking for a money market account, you’ll be able to find better rates with Marcus by Goldman Sachs, Discover Bank, or Barclays.

-Depending on your banking needs, Ally Bank could be a good choice for a checking account, online savings account, or CD.
-You won’t find the best money market rates, so you can probably find better options elsewhere.
+Ally Bank could be a good choice for a checking account, online savings account, or CD depending on your banking needs.
+However, you won’t find the best money market rates, so you can probably find better options elsewhere.

-But Ally is top-notch in terms of flexibility and customer support.
-Ally Bank offers 24/7 customer service, so there is always someone available to help and get you the information you need.
+But Ally Bank is top-notch in terms of flexibility and customer support.
+Ally Bank offers 24/7 customer service, so there is always someone available to help you get the information you need.